incogizmo/VoronSingleAxisHallSensor/README.md

 This branch is the Normally Open variant of the board.
 This does not provide failsafe if the sensor / wiring fail.

 ![PCB](pcb.jpg)

+This is designed for use with Voron v1.8 printer: https://github.com/VoronDesign/ http://vorondesign.com/